evidence-dev/evidence/sites/docs/docs/tutorial/add-a-loop.md

 {/each}
 ```
 #### How does this work?
 In the each block, we're passing in the query name `data.product_performance` and giving it an "alias" of `prod_perf` to reference inside the each block.
+You **must** alias the query in the each block.

 The each block loops through every row of the table and displays whatever is included in the middle of the block.
 In this case, we're displaying the `item` column of the `prod_perf` dataset.